projen/projen/docusaurus/README.md

 $ yarn docgen
 ```

-This will generate the API docs in `docs/docs/api`.
+This will generate the API docs in `docs/api`.

-## Contributing

-Follow the [docusaurus docs](https://docusaurus.io/docs/en/navigation) to learn how to edit the docs.